LutzBoeckelmann/YADA/README.md

         }
     }
 ```
 As you can see with under 10 lines of code you can generate some insights about your classes and its dependencies.
-The snipped was taken fromTest/FirstSimpleExample.cs.
+The snipped was taken from AnalyzerTests/FirstSimpleExample.cs.

 Executing the code produces the following output:
 ```bash